 Scholars Education Options: College Credits, Certificates and Credentials

-CDA Credential* – The Child Development Associate is a national credential awarded by the Council for Professional Recognition to child care professionals who have successfully completed the CDA assessment process.
-The education component for the CDA can be met through Pathway to CDA training or nine credit hours of child development/early childhood education.
+Child Development Associate (CDA) Credential: a national credential awarded by the Council for Professional Recognition to child care professionals who have successfully completed the CDA assessment process.

-*These credentials are on the REWARD Oklahoma scales.
-By advancing your child care career through higher education, you could receive a salary supplement from REWARD Oklahoma, if eligible.
+These credentials are on the Oklahoma Registry.
+By advancing your child care career through higher education, you could move up the professional development ladder.
 For more information, visit www.cecpd.org or call the Center for Early Childhood Professional Development at 888.446.7608 (toll free) or 405.799.6383 (direct).

 For more information about the Scholars program, call 866.343.3881 or 405.225.9395 or visit the links on the right.